top of page

 • Community-fuelled reviews

 Convenience + engagement = conversion on the spot.
+This shift highlights the importance of integrating social experiences with shopping.

-🛠 5.
 Privacy-First Data Strategies Win Trust

 With increased privacy regulations (GDPR evolution) and cookieless tracking, marketers are innovating new ways to gather consented insights: